EventStore/documentation/docs/tutorials/HTTP_Connector.md

 #### **Step 4.3: Run the `start_connector.sh` script**

-After running the script and starting the connector you should receive an HTTP 200 OK message similar to the one below:
+After running the script and starting the connector, you should receive an HTTP 200 OK message similar to the one below:

 ```
 HTTP/1.1 200 OK